Blog Post

 Find out more about key phrases here.

-Before you start to really look at your own website and build on it, what I advise is that you do some of the off-page SEO tasks first.
+Before you start really looking at your own website and building on it, I advise you to do some off-page SEO tasks first.
 These are fairly easy.

 You just need a day at the computer and a good supply of tea.

-To identify the actions of a business all across the internet, search engines need to first recognise the business.
+To identify a business’s actions across the internet, search engines need to first recognise the business.

-So it’s important to use the same business name and contact details on every platform.
+So it’s important to use the same business name and contact details across all platforms.

 Search engines can then acknowledge that the business is active online.